My Aim Is True: Reissues

 My Aim Is True was first released on CD through Columbia and Demon Records in July 1986.
 Its first extended reissue came in October 1993 through Demon in the UK and Rykodisc in the US, which featured nine bonus tracks and extensive liner notes written by Costello himself.
 In 2001, it was again reissued on CD by Rhino Entertainment, featuring the original album on disc one and a bonus disc of demos, live versions and outtakes, along with a new set of more elaborate Costello-written liner notes; all nine bonus tracks from the 1993 reissue were included with an added four.
 LeMay considers this reissue the most essential for the album itself.

 Six years later, My Aim Is True was reissued again by Universal/Hip-O on 11 September 2007 in a single-disc "Original Masters" package and a two-disc deluxe edition comprising 48 tracks, 26 previously unreleased.
 This package features the original album, outtakes and solo demos on disc one and a complete live show (with soundcheck) recorded on 7 August 1977 at the Nashville Rooms in London on disc two.
 The tracks from the live show were mostly from My Aim Is True, with some that appeared on This Year's Model, while the demos are previously unreleased tracks including "Blue Minute", "Call on Me", "I Don't Want to Go Home" and "I Hear a Melody".
-Hip-O hailed the deluxe edition as "the most definitive version of 'My Aim Is True' yet!"
+Hip-O hailed the deluxe edition as "the most definitive version of My Aim Is True yet!"
 Despite this, the deluxe edition received mixed reviews.
 LeMay felt it was inferior to the previous reissues, stating that it "lacks the reverent and enthusiastically geeky perspective of the Rhino reissue".
 He further noted the absence of several tracks and in-depth liner notes present on the other reissues.
 Erlewine similarly questioned the release of the deluxe edition, as he felt it was superfluous following the Rhino reissue.
-He nevertheless stated that hardcore fans would appreciate the new material, albeit having to purchase an album likely already purchased before.
+He nevertheless stated that hardcore fans would appreciate the new material, albeit having to purchase an album they had likely already purchased.